After Huge Rally, Stocks Wobble Awaiting Jobs Data

 Chart of the day

-Data source: Cboe, Nasdaq.
+Data source: Nasdaq.
 Chart source: thinkorswim® platform.

 Past performance is no guarantee of future results.